Editorial and Publication Policies

 We welcome all submissions and will acknowledge and consider them promptly.
 They should be sent via e-mail (firstname.lastname@example.org) as an attachment in Microsoft Word.

-Research-based scholarly articles may range up to 10,000 words, but most commentary and analysis articles, Eyewitness Foreign Service, and opinions should not exceed 5000 words.
+Most commentary and analysis articles, opinions, and Eyewitness Foreign Service stories should not exceed 2000 words.
 Book reviews should be no more than 1500 words.
+We occasionally also accept research-based scholarly articles of greater length.

 Extensive, detailed notes should be avoided.
 Source citations, if necessary, may be inserted parenthetically in the text or as endnotes.